BasedJellyfish11/HollowKnight.BingoUI/README.md

 A tool that displays progress towards some of the most common counting bingo goals on screen every time progress is made towards one of them.

+Requires modding API version -56 or higher and SeanprCore.

+Also has a global setting for always displaying the icons

 Currently supports:

 - Grubs, with the area specific grubs obtained in parenthesis